 Participants who do not qualify for the SIENA study at Visit 1 (or Visit 0A for Supervised Washout Participants) for reasons that may be overcome with time (e.g., insufficient medication washout, respiratory infection in past 4 weeks, use of excluded medications, etc.) may be invited to repeat Visit 1 (or Visit 0A) at a later date.
 Data collected during the unsuccessful Visit 1 (or Visit 0A) should not be entered into the AsthmaNet database and forms should not be forwarded to the DCC regardless of whether the participant will re-enroll in the study or not.
-The Visit 0A packets should be stored at the performance site in a section of folders denoted as 'SIENA Visit 1 Failures.'
+The Visit 0A packets should be stored at the performance site in a section of folders denoted as 'SIENA Visit 0A Failures,' and the Visit 1 packets should be stored at the performance site in a section of folders denoted as 'SIENA Visit 1 Failures.'